T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ```

 ### 3.2 Start TEI (BGE-M3)
-- Attention: This project uses Docker to mount the local model directory, completely avoiding the problem of download failure within the container
+- Attention: This project uses Docker to mount the local model directory, completely avoiding the problem of download failure within the container.
 ```bash
 # Replace/yours/path/boge-m3 with the newly downloaded model path
 # Use m.daocloud.io as a proxy for ghcr.io images